 I have my editor settings (Settings > Editor) set a little different from the defaults.
 If your colors are different or your tabs are wider than the screenshot, that’s fine.
 Consistency and neatness are the most important parts of code formatting.

-4. Printing things
+4. Printing integers

 # print 123